TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/LegacyInstallations.rst

 This is a directory in which editors store files.
-It is used for the same files like :ref:`public/fileadmin/ <directory-public-fileadmin>` in the Composer directory structure.
+It is used for the same files like :ref:`public/fileadmin/ <directory-public-fileadmin>` in the Composer-based directory structure.

 .. _legacy-directory-typo3: